Leweston aims to respond to the needs of each individual student, provide good quality, impartial careers guidance and raise student aspirations.

 - Personal guidance.

-The first Gatsby Benchmark is met through a comprehensive programme of careers activities which take place during PHSRE drop-down days and tutor time.
+The first Gatsby Benchmark is met through a comprehensive programme of careers activities.
+Years 7 to 11 have timetabled careers lessons within their PSHRE programme.
 During these sessions, labour market information on the fastest growing job sectors is discussed, helping students to make informed career choices.
-The value of taking STEM subjects at GCSE and A level is highlighted through videos and visiting speakers.
-Other topics covered include employability skills, interview practice, CV skills, Linkedin profiles, the importance of extra-curricular activities and social media mistakes that harm careers.
+The value of taking STEM subjects at GCSE and A Level is highlighted through videos and visiting speakers.
+Other topics covered include employability skills, interview practice, CV writing, networking, the importance of extra-curricular activities and social media mistakes that harm careers.

-There are opportunities to meet employers and employees during PHSRE drop-down days, and by utilising the extensive network of Old Antonians, with many willing to advise or mentor pupils considering their fields of study or employment.
-A number of employers and apprenticeship providers exhibit at the UCAS Higher Education Convention visit, which takes place in Year 12.
-Furthermore, the Sixth Formers are given information and encouraged to attend university open days.
-Local apprenticeship events are also promoted.
+There are opportunities to meet employers and employees through visiting speakers and by utilising the extensive network of Old Antonians, with many willing to advise or mentor pupils considering their fields of study or employment.
+Parents of Leweston School also provide work experience opportunities and take part in mock interviews.
+Local employers such as Leonardos come into the school to promote their degree apprenticeship schemes and Cardiff University visit every year to talk to Year 12 and their parents.
+Year 12 are also given the opportunity to visit a Russell Group University and encouraged to attend university open days.
+Local apprenticeship events and webinars are communicated to the students.

-Work experience is vitally important and Year 11 students receive support to help organise work experience after their GCSEs.
-Careers support and guidance is also available to students and parents at key points in the academic year, including the KS4 and Post 16 Options Evenings, as well as Year 7-13 Parents Evenings and results day.
+Work experience is vitally important and Year 11 students are encouraged to organise work experience after their GCSEs.
+The school provides information about online work experience programmes and helps Sixth Form students to network with potential contacts.
+Careers support and guidance is also available to students and parents at key points in the academic year, including the KS4 and Post 16 Options Evenings, as well as Year 9 to 13 Parents Evenings, and results day.